nextcord/nextcord/docs/migrating.rst

     e = nextcord.Embed(title='foo')
     await channel.send('Hello', embed=e)

-There is a caveat with sending files however, as this functionality was expanded to support multiple file attachments, you must now use a :class:`File` pseudo-namedtuple to upload a single file. ::
+There is a caveat with sending files, however, as this functionality was expanded to support multiple file attachments, you must now use a :class:`File` pseudo-namedtuple to upload a single file. ::

     # before